Aldbury: Cherrywicke Manor (reputed as a manor)

 Robert Dogget bought land in Aldbury from Edward Verney in 1557, described as a manor in 1615, Edward Dogget sold the actual manor to Francis Bellingham, though parcels near the churchlands were held by John Dogget in 1638.

 1954 Valetta accident

-On 6 January 1954 a Royal Air Force Vickers Valetta twin-engined training aircraft crashed at Tom's Hill just south of the village.
-16 of the 17 airmen on board were killed.
+On 6 January 1954, a Royal Air Force Vickers Valetta twin-engine training aircraft crashed at Tom's Hill, just south of the village.
+Of the 17 airmen on board, 16 were killed.

 Notable buildings

 Parish Church

 The Parish Church of Saint John the Baptist is of Early English style.
 In 1203 the church was granted to the Canons of the Priory of St. Mary, Missenden by William de Brocland.
 Parts of the chancel and nave are 13th century in origin, thought to be part of an older Romanequse church which was enlarged in the 14th century.
 The church was restored in 1866–1867 by W. Browning, who removed two Romanesque arches from the north arcade of the nave and dressed the exterior in flint rubble masonry and totternhoe Stone.

 The church is noted for the Pendley Chapel, also known as the Verney Chapel, an ornate memorial chapel which is located at the east end of the nave.
 It was installed here in 1575 but its origins are much older; Edmund Verney had the tomb moved here from the dissolved monastery of Ashridge and enclosed it in an ornate stone parclose screen, also brought from Ashridge.
 The floor is covered in medieval encaustic tiles.
 The small chapel contains a carved stone recumbent tomb of Sir Robert Whittingham (d.1471), a nobleman who was slain at the battle of Tewkesbury (illustrated below).
 He is depicted in plate armour lying next to his wife.
 At his feet lies a wild man, a mythical creature covered in hair, and a hind lies at his wife's feet.
 On the wall is a later monument to Sir Richard Anderson (1635–1699) of Pendley Manor and to his wife Elizabeth (1631–1698), sister of George, Viscount Hewwett.
 The Anderson are represented as a pair of busts surrounded by marble pilasters surmounted by a segmental pediment.

 The church also contains memorials of the Hides and Harcourts, families who left charities to the poor of the parish.